-M1 M2 financial intermediary Economic liability bank reserves fractional reserve system
+barter fractional reserve system

-required reserves
+deflation liquidity required reserves

-excess reserves
+commodity money excess reserves

-portfolio investment
+intrinsic value portfolio investment

-leverage
+fiat money leverage

-non-bank financial institution
+exchange value non-bank financial institution

-collective investment vehicle
+M1 collective investment vehicle

-hedge fund
+M2 hedge fund

-pension fund
+financial pension fund

-insurance company
+intermediary insurance company

-securities broker
+Economic liability securities broker

-mortgage broker
+bank reserves mortgage broker

-1. The fact that money can be immediately used in exchange, whereas valuable jewelry cannot, illustrates the fact that money is very 2.
-The measure of the money supply that includes currency in circulation, traveler's checks, and checking accounts is called 3.
-When the aggregate price level falls economists use the termto describe the situation.
-4. When something contains intrinsic value and also serves as a medium of exchange it is known as 5.
-The definition of the money supply is broad enough to include savings deposits as well as checkable deposits and currency.
-6. A medium of exchange that is valuable because a government says that it ha value is known as 7.
-Institutions that accept funds and provide loans are known as 8.
-Vault cash and deposits at the Federal Reserve both count towards, a term that describes funds not lent out or invested by a private bank.
-9. When banks are only required to hold a fraction of their deposits on reserve they are part of 10.
-The portion of bank reserves that a bank must keep on reserve are known as 11.
-The portion of bank reserves that banks are permitted to lend or invest are known as 12.
-The use of debt to increase the potential rate of return on one's own investment is called 13.
-One alternative to saving money in a bank is to use a, which is a category of pooled funds.
+- 1. The fact that money can be immediately used in exchange, whereas valuable jewelry cannot, illustrates the fact that money is very . - 2.
+The measure of the money supply that includes currency in circulation, traveler's checks, and checking accounts is called . - 3.
+When the aggregate price level falls economists use the term to describe the situation. - 4.
+When something contains intrinsic value and also serves as a medium of exchange it is known as . - 5.
+The definition of the money supply is broad enough to include savings deposits as well as checkable deposits and currency. - 6.
+A medium of exchange that is valuable because a government says that it has value is known as . - 7.
+Institutions that accept funds and provide loans are known as

+- Vault cash and deposits at the Federal Reserve both count towards , a term that describes funds not lent out or invested by a private bank. - 9.
+When banks are only required to hold a fraction of their deposits on reserve they are part of . - 10.
+The portion of bank reserves that a bank must keep on reserve are known as - 11.
+The portion of bank reserves that banks are permitted to lend or invest are known as . - 12.
+The use of debt to increase the potential rate of return on one's own investment is called . - 13.
+One alternative to saving money in a bank is to use a , which is a category of pooled funds.

-14. A is a type of pooled fund that often engages in highly speculative investments and is generally restricted to wealthy clients.
-15. An agent responsible for finding a buyer for sellers of different securities is known as a True or False 16.
-When a government finances its expenditures by printing money rather than collecting taxes, this can lead to "too much money chasing too few goods" and hyperinflation.
-17. Coins and paper money have in some periods been commodity money and in other periods fiat money.
-18. Nelson takes a \$100 bill he had in his wallet and deposits it into his checking account.
+- 14. A is a type of pooled fund that often engages in highly speculative investments and is generally restricted to wealthy clients. - 15.
+An agent responsible for finding a buyer for sellers of different securities is known as a .

+- 16. When a government finances its expenditures by printing money rather than collecting taxes, this can lead to "too much money chasing too few goods" and hyperinflation. - 17.
+Coins and paper money have in some periods been commodity money and in other periods fiat money. - 18.
+Nelson takes a \$100 bill he had in his wallet and deposits it into his checking account.
 Thus, M1 increases by \$100.
-Short Answer 19.
-Why is inflation harmful to an economy?
-20. Why is deflation harmful to an economy?
-21. What are the three roles of money?
-And what are two types of money?

-22. Identify the components of M1 and M2.
+- 19. Why is inflation harmful to an economy? - 20.
+Why is deflation harmful to an economy? - 21.
+What are the three roles of money?
+And what are two types of money? - 22.
+Identify the components of M1 and M2.

 23. Explain the difference between required reserves and excess reserves.

-24. Explain the difference between a commercial bank and an investment bank .
+24. Explain the difference between a commercial bank and an investment bank.

 25. What was the Glass-Steagall Act?
 Why was it originally passed?
 Why have some economists argued that elements of the Act should be restored?